EduVault/eduvault/README.md

 ```
 📦 eduvault
- ┣ 📂 api         An auth server to store user credentials and app registration
+ ┣ 📂 api         An auth server to store person credentials and app registration
  ┣ 📂 app         'Data Home' app, app store, 3rd party login handler
  ┣ 📂 example     An example 3rd party app that uses eduvault for login and DB
  ┣ 📂 home-page   The EduVault home and info page